-24 This design is used to compare the cost differences that the robustness solutions imply.
-To

-(Cunha and Sousa (2009)).
-The LRD assumes a low probability of the extreme scenarios
+Title Page Tables ►I

-- different scenarios considered, the partial and total cost of the solutions and also the total - 2 pressure and demand violations. - 3 The "Total pressure violations" given in figures 2 and 3 represent the sum of all the pressure - 4 violations at all the network nodes and for all the scenarios.
-A similar procedure was used to - 5 compute the "Total demand violations". - 6 The figures show that pressure and demand violations are reduced by enlarging some pipes and - 7 the pumping heads, meaning that more reliable solutions imply higher costs.
-The HRD - 8 presented illustrates that the robust design enlarges the pipe diameters by creating "main rings", - 9 which provide extra redundancies to supply all the nodes even for the extreme scenarios - 10 considered.
-It should also be pointed out that those "main rings" always embrace the critical - 11 node Hospital (H7).
-As expected, the case study 1 solutions use larger pipe diameters than - case study 2.
-In fact, the PS plays an important role in ensuring the network supply for case - study 2, instead of using larger pipe diameters; reliability is achieved by the PS increasing the - head at the reservoir for the extreme scenarios. - 15 Table 4 shows a comparison of the solutions obtained for the case studies (cost, pressure - violations and demand violations, for the designs presented in figures 2 and 3).
-The increases in - 17 total costs for the LRD and the HRD are calculated taking the PDD cost as reference.
-The - penalty coefficients for the two case studies were fixed so as to obtain solutions with similar - 19 pressure and demand violations for both case studies. - 20 Some conclusions can be drawn from Table 4.
-In case study 1, the LRD costs are 7% higher, - but to get an HRD would require spending 21% more than the cost of the traditional PDD - solution.
-As robustness is achieved solely by enlarging the pipe diameters, the HRD for case - study 1 has the highest total cost for the pipes 11.975×10€ (this is the design with largest - 24 pipe diameters).
-In terms of network behaviour, this design is sufficiently reliable to perform - 25 well even in the extreme scenarios.
-However, for normal working conditions the pipes are - overdesigned, which means low velocities and high residence times, conditions that may lower - water quality and safety.
-The option to raise the reliability of a WSS to high levels only by - increasing the pipe diameters should therefore be avoided if there are other alternatives that can - be implemented. - 30 The LRD for case study 2 is more costly than that for case study 1.
-These case studies show - 31 that, in terms of cost, for low robustness designs it is preferable to enlarge the pipes instead of - 32 using a PS.
-For less reliable solutions, a minor increase of pipe diameters is required for the
+Discussion Paper chosen for each pipe in millimetres, the PS head in meters for the different scenarios considered, the partial and total cost of the solutions and also the total pressure and demand violations.

+The "Total pressure violations" given in Figs. 2 and 3 represent the sum of all the pressure violations at all the network nodes and for all the scenarios.
+A similar procedure was used to compute the "Total demand violations".

+The figures show that pressure and demand violations are reduced by enlarging some pipes and the pumping heads, meaning that more reliable solutions imply higher costs.
+The HRD presented illustrates that the robust design enlarges the pipe diameters by creating "main rings", which provide extra redundancies to supply all the nodes - even for the extreme scenarios considered.
+It should also be pointed out that those "main rings" always embrace the critical node - Hospital (H7).
+As expected, the case study 1 solutions use larger pipe diameters than case study 2.
+In fact, the PS plays an important role in ensuring the network supply for case study 2, instead of using larger pipe diameters; reliability is achieved by the PS increasing the head at the reservoir for the extreme scenarios.

+Table 4 shows a comparison of the solutions obtained for the case studies (cost, pressure violations and demand violations, for the designs presented in Figs. 2 and 3).
+The increases in total costs for the LRD and the HRD are calculated taking the PDD cost as reference.
+The penalty coefficients for the two case studies were fixed so as to obtain solutions with similar pressure and demand violations for both case studies.

+Some conclusions can be drawn from Table 4.
+In case study 1, the LRD costs are 7% higher, but to get an HRD would require spending 21% more than the cost of the traditional PDD solution.
+As robustness is achieved solely by enlarging the pipe diameters, the HRD for case study 1 has the highest total cost for the pipes - $11.975 \times 10^6 \in$ (this is the design with largest pipe diameters).
+In terms of network behaviour, this design is sufficiently reliable to perform well even in the extreme scenarios.
+However, for normal working conditions the pipes are overdesigned, which means low velocities and high residence times, conditions that may lower water quality and safety.
+The option to raise the reliability of a WSS to high levels only by increasing the pipe diameters should therefore be avoided if there are other alternatives that can be implemented.

+Abstract Introduction

+Conclusions References

+Tables Figures

+I ■ ▶I

+■ ▶ Back Close

+Full Screen / Esc

+The LRD for case study 2 is more costly than that for case study 1.
+These case studies show that, in terms of cost, for low robustness designs it is preferable to enlarge the pipes instead of using a PS.
+For less reliable solutions, a minor increase of pipe diameters is required for the network which will be cheaper than implanting a pumping station downstream of the reservoir, even for low pumping heads.